-How do you convince yourself to eat when the first 22 years of your life was spent becoming violently ill after consuming any food?
+How do you convince yourself to eat when the first 22 years of your life were spent becoming violently ill after consuming any food?

 This was the struggle I had to face for the last decade while living with the autoimmune disease Celiac.